dylanwebbc/GolfPredictionModel/README.txt

 V 3.0 -- 3/23/2021
-  prediction model now scrapes betting odds for top 10 predicted players and outputs result to prediction_rf.csv new R file runs a Bayesian analysis on predicted players and outputs a second prediction to prediction_gp.csv

-V 3.1 -- 4/28/2021
-  corrected prediction_rf.csv file compatibility in R code when betting odds are entered manually included project write-up for the Bayesian portion of the model
+  prediction model now scrapes betting odds for top 10 predicted players and outputs result to prediction_rf.csv new R file runs a Bayesian analysis on predicted players and outputs a second prediction to prediction_gp.csv V 3.1 -- 4/28/2021 corrected prediction_rf.csv file compatibility in R code when betting odds are entered manually included project write-up for the Bayesian portion of the model V 3.2 -- 5/25/2021 fixed an error with the createTrainingCSV function in golfdatahandler.py incorporated the statistic consecutive cuts into the random forest model

 A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour Built using python and R